idilkara/cs436-project/readme.md

   - Run the custom setup script [`vm-db.sh`](setup-commands/vm-db.sh) to install MongoDB and configure it for remote access.
   - The script restores application data from a MongoDB Atlas backup, ensuring the database starts with the required data.

+- **Integration:**
+    - Update the mongoDB URL in the Kubernetes configmap [`backend-configmap.yaml`](k8s-configs/backend-configmap.yaml).
+    - If you started Kubernetes before this step, restart the backend pod to ensure it uses the new serverless endpoint.

 ---

 ## STEP 2: SERVERLESS SETUP